pacc-services/web/scripts/README.md

 ### og-image-template.html

-An interactive HTML tool for manually creating OG images in the browser.
+An interactive HTML tool for manually creating or previewing OG images in the browser.

 **Usage:**
 1. Open `scripts/og-image-template.html` in a web browser
-2. Click "Load PACC Logo" to upload the logo
+2. Click "Load PACC Logo" to upload the logo (or it generates text-only version)
+3. Preview the image in the browser
-3. Click "Download Image" to save the generated OG image
+4. Click "Download Image" to save as `og-image.png`

 **Features:**
 - Visual preview of the OG image
-- Can load any logo file
+- Can load any logo file for testing
-- Downloads as `og-image.png`
+- No external dependencies required
+- Useful for quick previewing before running the automated script

 ## Future Enhancements